Hajazi/cbws/README.txt

-# SFML 2 Running Message Example
+# SFML 2 Running Text Example
-Example how to create running message with SFML 2.x using Codeblocks IDE on Windows environment.
+Example how to create running text with SFML 2.x using Codeblocks IDE on Windows environment.

 1. Install Codeblocks & SFML
    -------------------------